CSCfi/csc-user-guide/docs/apps/rapids.md

 Suite of libraries for data analytics and machine learning on GPUs.

+!!!
+News

+    All recent and upcoming RAPIDS installations are and will be based on Singularity.
+This is mainly due to the performance issues of conda-based environments on shared file systems, causing long start-up delays for Python scripts on CSC's supercomputers.
+See below for more information.

 ## Available

 The `rapids` module is available on Puhti only.
 Currently supported RAPIDS versions: